Aging at Home Strategy Will be LHIN led and Reflect Local Cultural

 "We are truly pleased with the government's commitment to improving the

-lives of seniors in the Mississauga Halton LHIN," said Bill MacLeod, CEO of
+lives of seniors in the Central LHIN," said Ken Morrison, chairman of the

-the Mississauga Halton LHIN.
-"This focus on community-based care will help
+board of the Central LHIN.
+"This focus on community-based care will give

-wellness and give seniors the support they need to achieve greater
+seniors the support they need to achieve greater independence and better

 The Aging at Home Strategy will offer new possibilities for Ontario's